kambiz1363/Apache-Kafka/README.md

 # Apache-Kafka
 ### What Is Kafka?
 It is generally used as a publish/subscribe messaging system, It allows us to publish and subscribe to a stream of records that can be categorized.
 Kafka is written in Java.
 It is often used in real-time streaming data architectures to provide real-time analytics.<p> Since Kafka is a fast, scalable, cluster, durable, [storage](https://github.com/kambiz1363/Apache-Kafka/blob/master/README.md#kafka-storage-internals) and *fault-tolerant publish-subscribe messaging system*.It is distributed store, receives and send records on different nodes that called *brokers*.
 Brokers receive records from producers, assigns [offsets](https://github.com/kambiz1363/Apache-Kafka/blob/master/README.md#offset) to them, and commits them to storage.
 For this reason, it needed [Zookeeper](https://github.com/kambiz1363/Apache-Kafka/blob/master/README.md#what-is-zookeeper). </p>
+### Where to use Apache Kafka?
+Kafka allows you to build real-time streaming data pipelines.
+One can use Kafka to generate matrix, log aggregation, messaging, audit trail and much more.
+We live in a world where data and data analytics is a big deal but real time analytics is even bigger and Kafka comes in play there.
+#### Few of Apache Kafka use cases:
+* Stream Processing
+* Website Activity Tracking
+* Log Aggregation
+* Metrics Collection and Monitoring
+* Network monitoring
+* Internet of Things
+* Advertising
+* Fraud Detection
 ### kafka architecture
 Kafka has four core APIs: